marina-khi/epidemic_trends_code/README/README.txt

 Files
 =============================================================================================================

 The overall structure of the code is as follows.
-There are four main files each of which produces a specific part of the simulations and applications:
+There are two main files each of which produces a specific part of the simulations and applications:

-- main_sim.r produces the size and power simulations for our multiscale test reported in Section 4.1.
+- main_simulations.R produces the size and power simulations for our multiscale test reported in Section 4.1.
-- main_app.r produces the application results from Section 4.2, where our multiscale test is applied to the data on new daily cases of COVID-19.
+- main_covid.R produces the application results from Section 4.2, where our multiscale test is applied to the data on new daily cases of COVID-19.
+All of the figures and tables provided the paper can be obtained by running the code (the results will be the same up to a seed).

 The multiscale test is implemented in the R package MSinference, freely available on CRAN (https://cran.r-project.org/web/packages/MSinference/index.html).
 In order to run the code on your computer, you will need our R package MSinference as well as R packages Rcpp and xtable.
 The latter packages are freely available on CRAN.